linobollansee/the-luxury-blog/README.md

     - Live interaction on [https://the-luxury-blog.onrender.com/] allowed to test CRUD operations, authentication, and data manipulation.
 The superuser admin panel showed the condition of the database.
     - Testing procedures were documented in the README.

-User Story 5.1: Maintain Version Control with Git (Must Have, Story Points:3)
+User Story 5.1: Maintain Version Control with Git (Must Have, Story Points: 3)
 - Description: As a developer, I want to use Git for version control so that I can document and manage changes in the codebase.
   - Acceptance Criteria:
     - Version control is implemented using Git and GitHub.